MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/comparison-of-microsoft-access-sql-and-ansi-sql.md

 **Applies to**: Access 2013 | Office 2013

-**In this article**
-Major Differences
-Enhanced Features of Microsoft Access SQL
-ANSI SQL Features Not Supported in Microsoft Access SQL

 Microsoft Access database engine SQL is generally ANSI-89 Level 1 compliant.
 However, certain ANSI SQL features are not implemented in Microsoft® Access SQL.
 Conversely, Microsoft Access SQL includes reserved words and features not supported in ANSI SQL.

 ## Major Differences